How to Make a Sode Kite

 Attaching Sail

-- Lay down the vertical spar skewer over the sail, and wrap a short length of clear sticky tape around the top tip, securing it to the top corner of the sail.
+- Lay down the vertical spar skewer over the sail, and wrap a short length of clear sticking tape around the top tip, securing it to the top corner of the sail.
 The photo shows the top tip in closeup.

-- Lay down the upper and lower horizontal spar skewers and attach their tips to the corresponding corners of the sail.
+- Lay down the upper and lower horizontal spar skewers, and attach their tips to the corresponding corners of the sail.
 Use the tape sparingly.

 - Attach the bottom horizontal spar to the plastic by wrapping tape around the tips, like all the other spars.